 Alongside the wealth of world-class business expertise, you will master highly desirable skills in academic research, analysis, argument-formation, presentation and debate.
 You will also prove your abilities in reflection and self-improvement; you will be able to identify your academic weaknesses and remove them whilst building on your strengths.

 Self-Motivation and discipline

-Studying the Professional Masters programmes requires discipline and self-motivation from every candidate.
-You will have access to the expertise and helpful guidance of departmental staff, but you are ultimately responsible for devising and completing a sustained programme of scholarly research in pursuit of your Professional Master’s degree.
+Studying the Professional Masters programme requires discipline and self-motivation from every candidate.
+You will have access to the expertise and helpful guidance of departmental staff, but you are ultimately responsible for devising and completing a sustained programme of scholarly research in pursuit of your Professional Masters degree.
 This process of independent study at an extremely high level will strengthen your skills as an independent and self-sufficient worker.

-The Professional Masters' programme is designed to give you a range of transferable skills that you can apply in a variety of business contexts.
+The Professional Masters programme is designed to give you a range of transferable skills that you can apply in a variety of business contexts.
 Upon graduation, you will have proven your abilities in structuring and communicating ideas efficiently, writing for and speaking to a range of audiences, evaluating and organising information, working effectively with others and working within time frames and to specific deadlines and, delivering high impact and practical business strategies to improve your business.

 People and Organisations

 This module investigates the ways in which the development of an organisation is driven through its own people.
 Relevant theoretical principles and models of human resource management, organisational behaviour and leadership are considered.
 Specific topics include recruitment and selection, employee motivation and remuneration, organisational culture and managing change, and diversity in employment.
 There is an emphasis on applications using practical examples and case studies.